 Our mission is to support the health and wellbeing of the land and community (humans and other animals) through Connection, Food, Movement & Purpose.
 Bee Wise Farms achieves this by offering personal and professional support through on-farm education and nature-based therapies.

-We acknowledge that Bee Wise Farms occupies ancestral Lands of the Anishinaabeg.
-We aim to support and advocate for the sovereignty of Indigenous individuals and communities who live here now, and for those who were forcibly removed from their Homelands.
-One of our primary goals is to return beekeeping knowledge to tribal communities.
-To achieve this we prioritize education to current tribal communities residing in the Upper Peninsula of Michigan.
+Bee Wise Farms resides on ancestral Lands of the Anishinaabeg.
+With this knowledge, we aim to support and advocate for the sovereignty of Indigenous individuals and communities who live here now, and for those who were forcibly removed from their homelands.
+One of ways we do this is through the education of beekeeping knowledge for tribal communities.
+To achieve this we prioritize education to current tribal nations residing in the Upper Peninsula of Michigan.

 Meet Dr. Adam Ingrao...